wileland/n0te-t4ker/README.md

 ## Technical Journey

-Our development journey began with establishing a stable Express.js server, forming the backbone of our application's backend.
-We committed to writing maintainable, scalable code, and ensuring seamless frontend integration.
-Here are key milestones we achieved:
+The development journey began with establishing a stable Express.js server, forming what became the backbone of my application's backend.
+I then committed to writing maintainable, scalable code, and ensuring seamless frontend integration while attempting some OOP best-practices.
+Here are some of the key milestones achieved:

 - **RESTful API Design**: Our endpoints handle CRUD operations with finesse, offering a blueprint for RESTful practices.
 - **Persistent Storage**: Employing a JSON file, we simulated database interactions to retain notes between sessions.